wavefrontHQ/opentelemetry-examples/java-example/README.md

 Example: Traces Browser
 ![shows a screenshot of how the traces browser looks once the data is on Tanzu Observability by Wavefront](images/java_examples_collector_traces_browser.png)

-## OpenTelemetry Instrumentation Building Blocks
+## OpenTelemetry Instrumentation Steps

-### OpenTelemetry Interface
+### Add an OpenTelemetry Interface

-You need to configure an instance of the `OpenTelemetrySdk` as early as possible in your application.
-This can be done using the `OpenTelemetrySdk.builder()` method.
+In your application, you need to configure an instance of the `OpenTelemetrySdk` as early as possible in your application.
+You can use the `OpenTelemetrySdk.builder()` method, as in this example:

 ```java
     static OpenTelemetry initOpenTelemetry() {